mihirchandna/RockPaperScissorsMihir/README.md

 To play Rock Paper Scissors Computer, simply follow these steps:

-1. Open the RockPaperScissorsComputer.py file in a text editor.
-2. Enter your move (rock, paper, or scissors) on the first line of the file.
+1. Press your move button (rock, paper, or scissors).
-3. Computer will respond with their move on the second line of the file.
+2. Computer will respond with their move.
-4. The winner of the game is the person who wins the most number of rounds.
+3. The winner of the game is the person who wins 5 rounds first.

 ## Example